PreviousNext

 Common FAQs

 2. My site was hacked, what do I do?
 Don't panic.
-Call a professional (like Desishub).
+Call a professional.
 We clean malware and restore backups.

 3. Does SSL (https) stop hackers?
 No. SSL only encrypts data in transit.
 It doesn't stop someone from guessing your password.